Skip to content

 Frodo and Sam have been travelling for some time and food is becoming scarce.
 It’s a welcome surprise when Gollum manages to catch two rabbits for their dinner.
 Of course, Gollum is immediately upset that Sam intends to cook the rabbits instead of eating them raw!

-cider braised rabbit hobbit menu
+cider braised rabbit, braised rabbit

 Ingredient Notes